nf-core/fetchngs/docs/usage.md

 This downloads a text file called `SRR_Acc_List.txt` that can be directly provided to the pipeline e.g. `--input SRR_Acc_List.txt`.

-### Synapse Sample Identifiers
+### Synapse ids

 [Synapse](https://www.synapse.org/#) is a collaborative research platform created by [Sage Bionetworks](https://sagebionetworks.org/).
 Its aim is to promote reproducible research and responsible data sharing throughout the biomedical community.
-To download data from `Synapse`, the SynapseID of the _directory_ containing all files to be downloaded should be provided.
-The SynapseID should be an eleven-character identifier, beginning with `syn`.
+To download data from `Synapse`, the Synapse id of the _directory_ containing all files to be downloaded should be provided.
+The Synapse id should be an eleven-characters beginning with `syn`.

-This SynapseID will then be resolved to the SynapseIDs of the corresponding FastQ files contained within the directory.
+This Synapse id will then be resolved to the Synapse id of the corresponding FastQ files contained within the directory.
 The individual FastQ files are then downloaded in parellel using the `synapse get` command.
-All Synapse metadata, annotations and provenance are also downloaded using the `synapse show` command, and are outputted to a separate metadata file.
-By default, only the md5sums, file sizes, etags, Synapse IDs, file names, and file versions are shown.
+All Synapse metadata, annotations and data provenance are also downloaded using the `synapse show` command, and are outputted to a separate metadata file.
+By default, only the md5sums, file sizes, etags, Synapse ids, file names, and file versions are shown.

 In order to download data from Synapse, an account must be created and a user configuration file provided via the parameter `--synapse_config`.
 For more information about Synapse configuration, please see the [Synapse client configuration](https://help.synapse.org/docs/Client-Configuration.1985446156.html) documentation.